 How Often Should You Brush Your Dog’s Teeth?

+Many owners wonder how often to brush a dog’s teeth.
 Ideally, you should brush your dog’s teeth once or twice a day.
 If you can’t manage that, at least brush their teeth a few times a week.
 Try to reach every tooth and scrub each side for at least thirty seconds.
 Scrub the insides of their cheeks as well as their teeth and gums.

 What if Your Dog Hates Getting Their Teeth Brushed?

 You want to keep your dog’s teeth clean, but you don’t want to make them miserable in the process.
 Try adding different flavorings to the toothpaste, like peanut butter or chicken beef bouillon.
-When you’re done, give your dog a treat and affection to reward them for their patience.
+When you’re done, give your pet a dog treat and affection to reward them for their patience.
 You might want to start with short cleanings before you graduate to cleaning your dog’s entire mouth.
 Overall, the key is getting your dog to associate their cleanings with positive sensations instead of negative ones.

 What Happens if You Don’t Clean Your Dog’s Teeth?